 RFID blocking materials can effectively prevent the scanning function on a card or passport, and the range of products that boast this feature is steadily growing.

-You don't have to invest in a designer handbag with integrated aluminium sheeting, of course.
+You don’t have to invest in a designer handbag with integrated aluminum sheeting, of course.
 Studies suggest that a thick layer of tinfoil from your kitchen will be effective too.
 But whether you’re buying an RFID blocker or making your own, the question remains: do you actually need it?

 You might have seen reports claiming that “contactless crime” can result in huge financial losses, and that’s absolutely true.
 The problem is, the studies used to support these claims don’t make a compelling case for RFID blocking specifically.

 If a victim loses money in a “contactless-related” event, it’s almost always because their card was physically stolen from them.
 Even if that happens, the damage rarely escalates because purchases made with contactless cards are capped at a relatively low sum.

 Data from both Action Fraud and UK Finance suggests that the threat currently posed by skimming attacks is minimal.
 In a 2018 report, UK Finance found no record of any contactless theft occurring that year while a card was still in the possession of its owner.